 Working with small start-ups and academic institutions, through to clients such as Public Health England and Bristol-Myers Squibb, we use our expert technical knowledge to advise and guide our clients through all of their intellectual property requirements.Â

-We offer our clients a complete range of IP services, Â including evaluation of IP opportunities, global filing and prosecution strategy, drafting, prosecution, opposition, validity, freedom-to-operate, competitor monitoring, and licensing.
+We offer our clients a complete range of intellectual property services, including evaluation of IP opportunities, global filing and prosecution strategy, drafting, prosecution, opposition, validity, freedom-to-operate, competitor monitoring, and licensing.

 Our commercial understanding of the sector has successfully taken clients from the spin-out stage to multi-million pound funding projects and helped us to secure innovative licensing deals